 The Songs

-‘Lunch Break’ starts with a busy orchestral arrangement which could easily have adorned any self-respecting TV documentary of the time, before breaking into a very upbeat, rocky affair with again the harmony work pushing the song to greater heights.
+‘Lunch Break’ starts with a busy orchestral arrangement which could easily have adorned any TV documentary of the time.
+It then breaks into a very upbeat, rocky affair.
+Again the harmony work pushes the song to greater heights.
+So that’s side one dealt with, now let’s flip it over onto side two.

-So that’s side one dealt with, now let’s flip it over onto side two, which starts with ‘The Afternoon’, Justin Hayward giving an impassioned vocal performance and the song moving gracefully through various movements before finishing with John Lodge telling us it’s time to get away and get ready for the evening.
+It starts with ‘The Afternoon’, Justin Hayward giving an impassioned vocal performance, the song moving gracefully.
+It passes through various movements.
+It finishes vwith John Lodge telling us it’s time to get away and get ready for the evening.

 In Summary